 One of the reasons for the popularity of these scopes is their attractive price point.
-Most telescopes in the sub-$150 price range (check today’s price on Amazon) are basically toys, but this telescope is a capable, if limited, stargazer that allows you to enjoy bright night sky objects, without breaking the bank.
+Most telescopes in the sub-£150 price range (check today’s price) are basically toys, but this telescope is a capable, if limited, stargazer that allows you to enjoy bright night sky objects, without breaking the bank.

 Things to Consider Before Buying the AstroMaster 70AZ